UIUC-iSchool-DataViz/is445_spring2022/_site/README.md

 ## Notes on Course Materials

+This course was a 2 hour online version of this course, so there is much material that has been cut (lectures and prep notebooks) from previous iterations of this class.

 As of Fall 2020, this section and the [section developed in parallel by Matthew Turk](https://github.com/UIUC-iSchool-DataViz/fall2020-BOG-BOU) have diverged somewhat.
 Occasionally, contributions will be passed back and forth and the commit message history may not reflect the original authorship.